TeHikuMedia/rapere/README.md

-# RAPERE
+# RĀPERE

 Kōrero Māori on the raspberry pi

 ## Purpose
-This project has the purpose of aiding in the development in a Maori voice assistant.
+This project has the purpose of aiding in the development of a Maori voice assistant.

 ## Motivation
 The motivation behind this proect is to make Te Reo Maori more accessible and fun in the digital age.